Tblue/mkttf/README.md

   - [mkitalic](http://hp.vector.co.jp/authors/VA013651/freeSoftware/mkbold-mkitalic.html):
     To generate the italic font.

-The `mkttf.sh` script takes one mandatory argument: The directory containing the Terminus BDF files.
+The `mkttf.sh` script takes two mandatory arguments:

+1. The directory containing the Terminus BDF files.
 The italic versions of the BDF files will be placed there.
-An optional second argument specifies the font version which will be included in the file names of the generated files and in the font files themselves (so it can be e. g. shown to the user).
+2. The font version which will be included in the file names of the generated files and in the font files themselves (so it can be e. g. shown to the user).

+All other arguments are passed directly to `mkttf.py`.

 Additionally to generating TTF fonts, the script will also generate an SFD file (FontForge's native file format) for each font weight so that the generated